Diffuse Knapweed

 • Repeated hand-pulling and digging before flowering can be effective on small infestations, but must be done over several years.

-• Make sure to wear gloves and a long-sleeved shirt, as Diffuse Knapweed is abrasive and can cause skin irritation.
+• Make sure to wear gloves and a long sleeve shirt as Diffuse Knapweed is abrasive and can cause skin irritation.

 • Mowing also prevents seed production but the remaining root will re-sprout.